ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_ios/guide.en-gb.md

 ---
-title: Configuring an email address on iPhone and iPad
+title: "MX Plan - Configure your email account on Mail for iPhone and iPad"
 excerpt: Find out how to configure an MX Plan email address on iPhone and iPad
 updated: 2022-07-20
 ---